jan-albrecht05/Kochbuch-DB/README.md

 # SEITEN TO-DO
 ## 🎯 index.php
  - ❌ arrows for horizontal scrolling

-## ✅ Verifizieren.php
+ - ❌ new DB for page hits
- - ❌ update verify logic
+ - ❌ check for "?from=" in URL

 ## 💥 gericht.php
  - ❌ save-btn ohne login -> disable page reload to show popup